ansys/optical-automation/CONTRIBUTE.rst

    pre-commit install
    pip install -e .

 Testing
 -------
-Tests are in `tests <tests>`_ directory.
-A configuration file allows to choose the version of Ansys SPEOS and script API for tests.
+Tests are in the `tests <tests>`_ directory.
+A configuration file allows you to choose the version of Ansys SPEOS and script API for tests.
 Running tests requires pytest as test runner.

 Test configuration file
 ~~~~~~~~~~~~~~~~~~~~~~~
 The configuration file  `tests/config.py <tests/config.py>`_ located in tests folder
-contains version of Ansys SPEOS and script API used for running tests.
-The version
+contains version of Ansys SPEOS and the script API to use for running tests.
+You can
-parameters can be changed according to your test needs.
-Example:
+change the version parameters according to your test needs.
+For example:

-- **SCDM_VERSION** (integer): Speos version as 222 for 2022R2.
+- **SCDM_VERSION** (integer): Speos version is  ``222`` for 2022 R2.
-- **API_VERSION** (integer): API version as 21 for V21.
+- **API_VERSION** (integer): API version is ``21`` for V21.

 Launch unit tests
 ~~~~~~~~~~~~~~~~~
-To run all the tests defined under tests folder.
+Run all tests defined in the ``tests`` folder with:

 .. code::

    pytest -v tests